Leafwing-Studios/fop-rules/docs/character-options/classes/soulbinder.md

 **Source of Power:** Forming a connection between their own soul and another through physical contact, Soulbinders manipulate this bond to transmit strange pulses to and from their dual.

 **Core Mechanic:** After landing a basic attack (or using the Treat minor action on an ally), Soulbinders mark their target as their dual.
-So long as their concentration holds, they can use Pulses which affect one creature or the other (and eventually both), specializing in manipulating afflictions, conditions and absorption.
+So long as their concentration holds, they can use Pulses which affect one creature or the other (and eventually both), specializing in manipulating afflictions, ailments and absorption.

 **Specialization:** Each Soulbinder’s connection has a distinctive Qualia: influencing how it feels, and granting the Soulbinder access to a unique pulse, a specialized downtime activity and powerful playstyle-defining combat features at higher levels.